Abutilon menziesii

 - Hawaiʻi

-Additional Growth Environment Information
+Additional Habitat Information

 Locally uncommon to rare in dry forests.

-Special Notes and Information
+Special Features and Information

-Koʻoloa ʻula are smaller relatives of hibiscuses belonging to the Mallow family (Malvaceae).
-The Hawaiian Islands have four native species: one indigenous species (Abutilon incanum) and three endemic endangered species (A. eremitopetalum, A. menziesii, A. sandwicense).
+The Hawaiian Islands have four native Abutilon species: one indigenous species (Abutilon incanum) and three endemic endangered species (A. eremitopetalum, A. menziesii, A. sandwicense).

-Early Hawaiian Use:
+Early Hawaiian Use

 Modern Use

-The flowers do not wilt quickly making koʻoloa ʻula a nice lei flower.
+The flowers do not wilt quickly, making koʻoloa ʻula a nice lei flower.
 [1]

 Additional References